 Rehabilitation is a system used to help those struggling with addiction or other issues which prevent people from living a healthy life.

-The hardest part is acceptance, so because of this not many people realize that they are suffering with alcoholism.
+The hardest part is acceptance, so because of this, not many people realize that they are suffering from alcoholism.
 However, there are many clear signs to show that a person is dependent on alcohol even if they choose not to accept it.

 Below, we will be listing some of the many signs of alcohol dependency.
 Once this step has been acknowledged, you will then be able to make positive changes.